-- The center of Paulette is located about 1,220 miles southeast of Bermuda, or about 2,000 miles east-southeast of Miami. - Maximum sustained winds are 50 mph, and Paulette is moving to the west-northwest at 10 mph. - Some additional weakening is possible over the next day or so, but restrengthening is forecast by Saturday. - Paulette could become a hurricane as it passes near or over Bermuda early next week.
+- The center of Paulette is located about 1,145 miles southeast of Bermuda, or about 1,900 east of Miami. - Maximum sustained winds are 50 mph, and Paulette is moving to the west-northwest at 9 mph. - Some additional slight weakening is possible over the next day or so, but restrengthening is forecast by Saturday. - Paulette could become a hurricane as it passes near or over Bermuda early next week.